1945–46 Northern Rugby Football League season: Play-offs

+Final

-The Championship Play-off Final was played at Manchester City Football Club on Sat 18 May.
-Wigan's scorers were:
+The Championship Play-off Final was played at Manchester City Football Club on Saturday 18 May.

-Tries: Ashcroft 2, Cunliffe.
-Goals: Nordgren 2.

 Challenge Cup

 The final returned to Wembley following the end of the Second World War.
 Wakefield Trinity beat Wigan 13-12 in front of a crowd of 54,730.
 This was Wakefield Trinity’s second Challenge Cup Final win in three final appearances.
 Their centre, Billy Stott was awarded the inaugural Lance Todd Trophy for man-of-the-match.

+County cups

+Widnes beat Wigan 7–3 to win the Lancashire Cup, and Bradford Northern beat Wakefield Trinity 5–2 to win the Yorkshire Cup.

 European Championship

 The tri-nation tournament was played between November 1945 and March 1946 as single round robin games between England, France and Wales.
 This was the fifth Rugby League European Championship, and was won by England on points average.